 —In the Scriptures he inspired;

-The human author of each book of the Scripture, as explained in Chapter 1, is a true author of the Holy Scriptures.
-Through that person each particular book of the Scriptures was written.
+The human author of each book of the Scriptures, as explained in Chapter 1, is a true author of the Holy Scriptures.
+Through that person, each particular book of the Scriptures was written.
 The human author’s unique personality and experiences shine through.
 But the human author is not the only one writing the book or letter.
 We also profess that the human author wrote under the guidance and inspiration of the Holy Spirit!
 It was the Spirit who guided each word revealing what He wanted written.
 It was a joint effort and 100% of both their works.
 This shows the power of the Holy Spirit to act in us and to use us as instruments.
 Yes, He acted in a very unique and powerful way when He inspired the human authors of the Scriptures in their writings.
 This is not something the Holy Spirit will do again, inspiring more Scripture to be written.
 But the fact that the human author was inspired and was used as such a powerful instrument should tell us not only much about this wonderful gift of the Bible, it should also tell us much about the fact that the Holy Spirit wants to use us humans for divine work.
 He wants to inspire each and every one of us for a powerful work He has given only to us.
 Not in the same way that He once inspired the books of the Bible, but certainly in powerful ways nonetheless.
 When this is properly understood, we should be in awe and greatly anticipate what God has in mind for us while we travel this pilgrimage on earth!

 —In the Tradition, to which the Church Fathers are always timely witnesses;